Named Entity Recognition (NER)

 print(sent)

-Run the python file with “python3 NER_with_nltk.py”.
+Run the Python file with “python3 NER_with_nltk.py”.
 Let’s see what we get:

-Above code with additional information, to understand stuff better.
+Below code with additional information, to understand stuff better.

 #!/usr/local/bin/python3